-These guidelines are in response to OMB guidance issued on February 22, 2002, requiring federal agencies subject to the Paperwork Reduction Act (U.S.C. chapter 35) to develop and publish their own information quality guidelines and provide the public with administrative means for requesting corrections of information.
-The guidelines will focus on the following areas:
+These guidelines are in response to final OMB Guidelines issued on February 22, 2002, requiring federal agencies subject to the Paperwork Reduction Act (U.S.C. chapter 35) to develop and publish their own information quality guidelines and provide the public with administrative means for requesting corrections of information.
+The guidelines will adhere to the basic standards cited in the final OMB Guidelines and focus on the following areas:

 - Basic Standard of Quality.
 Overall, agencies shall adopt a basic standard of quality (including objectivity, utility, and integrity) and will take appropriate steps to incorporate information quality criteria into agency information dissemination practices. - Process for Reviewing the Quality of Information.
 As a matter of good and effective agency information resources management, agencies shall develop a process for reviewing the quality (including the objectivity, utility, and integrity) of information before it is disseminated. - Process for Citizen Complaint.
-To facilitate citizen review, agencies shall establish administrative mechanisms allowing affected persons to seek and obtain, where appropriate, timely correction of information maintained and disseminated by the agency that does not comply with OMB or agency guidelines.
+To facilitate citizen review, agencies will establish administrative mechanisms allowing affected persons (individual or entity that may use, benefit, or be harmed by the disseminated information at issue) to seek and obtain, where appropriate, timely correction of information maintained and disseminated by the agency that does not comply with OMB or agency guidelines.
+The purpose of the information complaint and appeal process is to deal with information quality matters, not resolve underlying substantive policy or legal issues.